IEEE-MSB-CS/Android-Team---Season-2022-2023/README.md

-We will make an interview with senior android developer in the holiday after final exams ^_^ TO increase your Knowlodge
+We will make an interview with senior android developer in the holiday after final exams ^_^ TO increase your Knowlodge about the technical-market

 **Time to achieve this plan**

-Weekly : 10 to 15 hours
+Weekly : 8 to 10 hours
  <br/>

 ### Meetings
-twice weekly : <br/>
+Once weekly : Monday -> 20 PM
-Sunday : 21  <br/>
-Wednesday : 21  <br/>